 It’s important to establish the quality and trustworthiness of any inspector that you recommend.
 Review inspectors’ experience and certifications and communicate these qualifications to your buyers.
 Recommend inspectors who are members of and certified by the American Society of Home Inspectors (ASHI).
 ASHI is the gold standard in the home inspection industry and is the only national home inspection association with a certification recognized and performed by National Commission for Certifying Agencies (NCCA).
 Unlike some other associations, ASHI's certification is based upon actual home inspection topics and experience.
-ASHI has set stringent Standards of Practice (SoP) and Code of Ethics (CoE) that ASHI member inspectors must follow.
+ASHI has set a stringent Standard of Practice (SoP) and Code of Ethics (CoE) that ASHI member inspectors must follow.
 The confidentiality of the inspection process between the inspector and his client is one important facet of the ASHI Code of Ethics.
 The Commonwealth of PA also has regulations (PA Act 114) that stipulate what home inspectors must do and what inspectors are forbidden from doing.

 The logo used by home inspectors who have been certified by the American Society of

 Home Inspectors (ASHI).
 ASHI is the gold standard in the home inspection industry.

 Most people wrongly assume that the Commonwealth of Pennsylvania licenses and certifies home inspectors; PA does neither.
-Due to PA Act 114 having no built-in enforcement (such as penalties for a home inspector who does not meeting the law's requirements), it is up to the consumer and those referring home inspectors to their clients, to do their own homework to ensure that the inspector is properly certified (such as by ASHI), properly insured, and otherwise fully PA Act 114 compliant.
+Due to PA Act 114 having no built-in enforcement (such as penalties for a home inspector who does not meeting the law's requirements), it is up to the consumer, and those referring home inspectors to their clients, to do their own homework to ensure that the inspector is ASHI Certified, properly insured, and otherwise fully PA Act 114 compliant.